Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 FAQs

 Q: How much should I actually budget for a 1BR on Rainey Street?
-A: Plan for $2,200–2,800/month all-in.
-That includes base rent ($1,810–2,835 depending on the building), mandatory fees ($100–360/month), and parking ($50–150/month).
+A: $2,200–2,800/month all-in.
+That’s base rent ($1,810–2,835 depending on building), mandatory fees ($100–360/month), and parking ($50–150/month).
 Use the net effective rent calculator to compare buildings after concessions.
+The advertised rent and the real cost are rarely the same number.

 Find Your Rainey Street Apartment

-If you’d prefer a private condo rental over a traditional apartment lease, I also have access to downtown condo listings through the MLS — same neighborhood, different lease structure.
+If you’d prefer a private condo rental over a traditional apartment lease, I also have access to downtown condo listings through the MLS.
+Same neighborhood, different lease structure.

 Start here | Call 512-320-4599 | Text 512-865-4672